fourTheorem/slic-starter/cicd/README.md

 # Troubleshooting

-Pipeline deployment fails with CREATE_FAILED: Internal failure.
+Pipeline deployment fails with `CREATE_FAILED: Internal failure`.

 -> Check that the secret, `github-token` is in place